How to apply to Rennes School of Business

 Is it reserved for RSB students?

-The incubator is primarily intended for students and alumni of Rennes SB, but their associates can also join the programmes if they are involved in the project.
+The incubator is primarily intended for students and alumni of RSB, but their associates can also join the programmes if they are involved in the project.

 Is it possible to receive funding?